prototype-rezero/prototype-rezero/README.md

 ## <p align="center"> Hello devs</p>

-new to this domain, and hope to be one of its dominators one day.
+<p align="center"> new to this domain, and hope to be one of its dominators one day. </p>

 - socials :